 Here are the steps:

-2. You will see 2-Step verification option.
+- 2. You will see a 2-Step verification option.
 Turn the status ON.

 Another important thing on Gmail is notifications about suspicious login attempts.
 You can opt for email as well as phone notifications if any suspicious login is detected on your Gmail account.